Denmey/stepik-progress-table-generator/README.md

 ### Instructions

-To run script, run following command, where id is an id of a stepik's course:
+To run script, run following command, where number is an id of a stepik's course:
 `python main.py 497`

 Optional parameters can be seen with: